-RORY STEWART MP AND JACOB REID MYP JOIN FORCES TO SUPPORT ‘TIME TO TALK’ DAY
+JOINING FORCES WITH JACOB REID MYP TO SUPPORT ‘TIME TO TALK’ DAY

 Penrith and The Border MP Rory Stewart has joined forces with local Member of Youth Parliament (MYP) for Carlisle and Eden, Jacob Reid, to raise awareness of mental heath issues for young people in Cumbria, as part of Time to Talk Day on Thursday 1 February 2018.